 In this tutorial, I'm going to show you how simple it is to creatively interfere with Apple Game Center traffic using mitmproxy.
-To set things up, I registered my mitmproxy CA certificate with my iPhone - there's a step by step set of instructions elsewhere in this manual.
-I then started mitmproxy on my desktop, and configured the iPhone to use it as a proxy.
+To set things up, install the mitmproxy root certificate.
+Then start mitmproxy on your desktop, and confige the iPhone to use it as a proxy.

 Lets take a first look at the Game Center traffic.
 The game I'll use in this tutorial is Super Mega Worm - a great little retro-apocalyptic sidescroller for the iPhone:

 After finishing a game (take your time), watch the traffic flowing through mitmproxy: